 Final verdict: ChatGPT vs Consensus

 Both ChatGPT and Consensus are strong tools in the productivity space, but they serve different needs.
 ChatGPT stands out for most versatile general-purpose ai, making it ideal for general-purpose ai tasks.
-Consensus differentiates with only peer-reviewed sources, which benefits users focused on researchers.
+Consensus is best at only peer-reviewed sources — particularly for teams focused on researchers.

-With a 0.3-point rating advantage and 2,841 reviews, ChatGPT has the edge in user satisfaction.
+ChatGPT scores higher on ToolChase.
 The best approach is to try ChatGPT's free tier and Consensus's free tier to see which fits your specific workflow.

 Related comparisons